-If HC offers the family a tenant-based voucher, HC shall terminate the housing assistance payments for a wrong-sized or accessible unit at the earlier of the expiration of the term of the family's voucher (including any extension granted by HC) or the date upon which the family vacates the unit.
-If the family does not move out of the wrong-sized unit or accessible unit by the expiration of the term of the family's voucher, HC must remove the unit from the HAP contract.
+If HC offers the family a tenant-based voucher: HC shall terminate the housing assistance payments for a wrong-sized or accessible unit at the earlier of the expiration of the term of the family's voucher (including any extension granted by HC) or the date upon which the family vacates the unit.
+If the family does not move out of the wrong-sized unit or accessible unit by the expiration of the term of the family's voucher, HC shall remove the unit from the HAP contract.

-If HC offers a family another form of assistance that is not a tenant-based voucher, the family will be given 30 days from the date of the offer to accept the offer and move out of the PBV unit.
+If HC offers a family another form of assistance that is not a tenant-based voucher: the family will be given 30 days from the date of the offer to accept the offer and move out of the PBV unit.
 If the family does not move out within this 30-day time frame, HC will terminate the housing assistance payments at the expiration of this 30-day period.
 HC may make exceptions to this 30-day period if needed for reasons beyond the family's control such as death, serious illness, or other medical emergency of a family member.
+The family may request and HC may grant one extension not to exceed up to an additional 90 days to accommodate the family's efforts to locate, affordable, safe, and geographically proximate replacement housing.

-23.16.8 Family Right to Move
+23.14.8 Family Right to Move